kerryb/goos-elixir/README.md

 `chown` the `/usr/local/openfire` directory to my local user, before running `/usr/local/openfire/bin/openfire.sh` and using the web console to add users and disable kicking (Server Settings → Resource Policy).

+### XMPP client

+I initially tried both [XMPP](https://github.com/processone/xmpp) and [Romeo](https://github.com/scrogson/romeo), but couldn’t get either of them to build under the latest versions of Erlang (26.1.2) and Elixir (1.15.7).
+I’m currently trying [escalus](https://github.com/esl/escalus), which does at least compile.